Independent Particles in a Dynamical Random Environment: Invariant measures

 \subsection{Proof of uniqueness}

 In this subsection, we complete the proof of part (a) of Theorem \ref{invthm} by showing that $\mu^{\rho}$ is the \textit{unique} invariant distribution with the stated properties.
-We also prove the second part of the Theorem \ref{invthm}.
-The proof of uniqueness uses standard tricks employed in interacting particle systems \cite{ligg-85}.
+We also prove the second part of Theorem \ref{invthm}.
+The proof of uniqueness uses standard techniques of interacting particle systems \cite{ligg-85}.
 We will arrive at the proof of uniqueness through a sequence of lemmas.